This fun, highly interactive literacy program offers two options:

 Both in-person and virtual (live and pre-recorded) options are available for this program.

 Rona Leventhal is the real deal!
 She knows how to engage kids of all ages.
 She understands schools.
 She’s an Educator.
 And she’s lots of fun!
-For nearly three decades Rona has put laughter in the belly and smiles in the hearts of listeners with her exuberant, dramatic style.
-She effectively imparts messages and educational concepts in a captivating, entertaining fashion.
-A certified Teacher and Improv Theatre/Movement Specialist, Rona calls storytelling “Living Literacy” and “Theatre of the Imagination”….essential for inquiring and creative minds.
+For three decades Rona has shared her passion for the power of storytelling and story creating as a Performer and a Teaching Artist, known for her supportive nature and enthusiastic spirit!
+Rona calls storytelling “Living Literacy” and “Theatre of the Imagination”….essential for inquiring and creative minds.
 Her motto: “Bringing Imagination and Motivation to Literacy and Learning” while meeting curriculum goals.
-Approved Performing Artist and Teaching Artist: Massachusetts Cultural Council, New England Touring Roster, BOCES (NY), Hartford Performs (CT), Connecticut Storytelling Center.
+Rona is a Storyteller, Teaching Artist, Coach, certified Teacher, Improv Theatre/Movement Specialist, Environmental Educator and Team Building Specialist.
+She has taught graduate courses for teachers at Columbia University, Lesley University and the University of Massachusetts, provided workshops for the Massachusetts Teachers Association and produced The Summer Storytelling Institute for seven years.
+Her CD, “Into The Dark: Stories From The Shadows” won a Gold Award from Storytelling World.
+Co-Editor, “Spinning Tales, Weaving Hope: Stories of Peace, Justice and The Environment” – Storytelling World honors award.
+Approved Performing Artist and Teaching Artist: Massachusetts Cultural Council, New England Touring Roster, BOCES (NY) and The Connecticut Storytelling Center.
 Professional Development Provider with the state of Massachusetts.